 If those are things you value, read on to learn more about what to consider when purchasing an inflatable kayak that suits the particulars of your paddling pursuits.

 There are distinct advantages and disadvantages to inflatable kayaks when compared to their hard-shell counterparts or even other portable options such as foldable kayaks.
 You’ll need to weigh these pros and cons against each other based on what kayak features are important to you.

-Keep in mind that regardless of whether you go the inflatable, foldable or hard-shell route, there’s a wide range of quality in kayaks on the market.
+Keep in mind that regardless of whether you go the inflatable, foldable or hard-shell route, there’s a wide range of quality on the market.
 It’s important you do your research and purchase from a reputable brand to ensure you’re making a wise investment, but more importantly to ensure your safety on the water.

 The weight of inflatable kayaks varies based on size and material, but as a general rule they are more lightweight than hard-shell kayaks.
 There are many exceptions, but a solo inflatable kayak commonly ranges from 8 to 40 pounds, and a tandem from 35 to 65.
 In contrast, a solo hard-shell kayak commonly ranges from 40 to 70 pounds, and a tandem from 60 to 90.

 The lighter weight of inflatable boats means they are easy for one person to carry from their vehicle to the put-in.

 Because an inflatable kayak can be deflated, it can be easily stored in small, indoor spaces if you don’t have a backyard or garage.
 Transportation is also made easier as it does not require a roof rack or trailer and can simply be stowed inside a vehicle.